phpmyadmin/phpmyadmin/setup.rst

     $cfg['Servers'][$i]['auth_type']     = 'config';
     ?>

-For a full explanation of possible configuration values, see the  of this document.
+For a full explanation of possible configuration values, see the :ref:`config` of this document.

 .. _setup_script: